soymintc/msk-docs-sm/vim_shortcuts.md

 ### TAB SHORTCUTS
 ```
-CTRL+W T            -   Break out current window into a new tabview
+CTRL+w T            -   Break out current window into a new tabview
-CTRL+W o            -   Close every window in the current tabview but the current one
+CTRL+w o            -   Close every window in the current tabview but the current one
-CTRL+W n            -   create a new window in the current tabview
+CTRL+w n            -   create a new window in the current tabview
-CTRL+W c            -   Close current window in the current tabview
+CTRL+w c            -   Close current window in the current tabview
 ```

 ### WINDOW MANAGEMENT